Changes to candidature

 Intermission of Candidature

 If you wish to apply for intermission of your candidature, you should first discuss the circumstances with your supervisor, Head of Academic Unit or Institute Director, or the HDR Candidature Manager before applying online.
 The application should be supported by the principal supervisor and the Head of Academic Unit or Institute Director.
 All work on the research must stop during the intermission of candidature.
+Please note that to apply for parental leave you will also need to submit an intermission of candidature online form.

 Transfer between research degrees